Web Security

 FAQ

-Web security is a matter of the utmost importance for those who manage a website, regardless of it being an e-commerce, a personal blog or a corporate platform.
-In this section, we answer some of the most frequently asked questions.
+Web security is a matter of fundamental concern for anyone who runs a website, whether it is an e-commerce, personal blog or corporate website.
+In this FAQ, we answer some of the most frequently asked questions.

 It is important to run security tests on your website because they help identify potential vulnerabilities that might be exploited by attackers to access your sensitive data or compromise your website.
 Security tests can help you protect your website, its users and your company from this kind of attacks.